Mental Health: Depression

 - Insomnia -- difficulty falling and staying asleep

 - Intellectual impairment

-Dysthymia, sometimes referred to as chronic depression, is a less severe form of depression but the depression symptoms linger for a long period of time, perhaps years.
+Dysthymia, sometimes referred to as a form of chronic depression, is a less severe form of depression but the depression symptoms linger for a long period of time, typically years.
 Those who suffer from dysthymia are usually able to function normally, but seem consistently unhappy.

 It is common for a person with dysthymia to also experience major depression at the same time, swinging into a major depressive episode and then back to a more mild state of dysthymia.
 This is called double depression.

 - Loss of interest in activities or the ability to enjoy oneself

 - Excessive feelings of guilt or worthlessness